News

 Published on October 24, 2025

-The Model Context Protocol (MCP), introduced by Anthropic in November 2024, streamlines interactions between large language models (LLMs), agents, and external tools.
-This open standard simplifies integrations, but also exposes companies to supply chain vulnerabilities.
+The Model Context Protocol (MCP), introduced by Anthropic in November 2024, facilitates interactions between large language models (LLMs), AI agents, and external tools.
+While this open standard simplifies integrations, it also exposes companies to supply chain vulnerabilities.
 Public MCP registries now host thousands of MCP servers, and using these servers can introduce risks by running untrusted code and delegating AI interactions to third-party tools.

 How MCP Scanner Works

-Cisco's MCP Scanner is engineered to perform contextual and semantic analysis of each tool's definition, description, and implementation.
+Cisco's MCP Scanner performs contextual and semantic analysis of each tool's definition, description, and implementation.
 Unlike traditional security tools that focus on static code scanning, MCP Scanner identifies hidden risks that emerge from how tools are described and used within LLM workflows.
 The scanner uses three engines: Yara, LLM-as-judge, and Cisco AI Defense, which can be used independently or together to assess risk.

 Cisco aims to empower enterprises to embrace AI securely.
 With AI Defense and MCP Scanner, Cisco wants to eliminate security barriers that can prevent innovation.
 As the AI landscape changes, Cisco plans to stay ahead by providing security solutions.
 For those wanting to enhance AI security, Cisco has made implementation resources available on their GitHub repository.